The Department for Education states that there is a need:

 Further examples of democracy in action in our school:

 With the introduction of Class Dojo, each class selected 5 positive feedback points alongside positive feedback points for the ASPIRE character and learner skills.
-All children aim to gain these positive feedback points which will lead to a happy and safe learning
+All children aim to gain these positive feedback points which will lead to a happy and safe learning environment for all.

 Our RSE lessons encourage children to understand their place in the community.
 They learn that their choices lead to outcomes, teaching them how to make correct decisions.
 We encourage questioning and reasoning across our curriculum lessons.

 Examples of Rule of Law in action in our school:

 Much of the work done with Individual Liberty is further reinforced through our PSHE, RE and SMSC curriculum.
 We refer to this as ‘Colley Lane and the Wider World’ and children are encouraged to look at themselves as well as their place in the wider society.
 We celebrate differences within our school and are proud of our heritage and cultures.
 Guest speakers and our links with the local community further demonstrate our support of everyone as individuals.

 Examples of Individual Liberty in action in our school: